-- Enhance coordination and cooperation with the U.S. Coast Guard and Environmental Protection Agency. - Enhance Ecology's involvement with committees and associations to promote prevention measures and achieve more uniform oil spill response standards and equipment capability. - 3.
-Increase our participation with permitting agencies of new oil-related facilities to ensure thorough risk analysis and appropriate safety measures are required. - 4.
-Improve coordination and cooperation with tribes. - 5.
+- Enhance coordination and cooperation with the U.S. Coast Guard and Environmental Protection Agency. - Enhance Ecology's involvement with committees and associations to promote prevention measures and achieve more uniform oil spill response standards and equipment capability. - Increase our participation with permitting agencies of new oil-related facilities to ensure thorough risk analysis and appropriate safety measures are required. - 4.
+Increase our engagement with tribes on oil transportation issues. - 5.
 Improve coordination with local governments on oil/hazmat incidents.

-Goal 5: Improve oil transportation safety and analyze risk to continue progress toward zero spills.
+Goal 3: Improve oil transportation safety and analyze risk to continue progress toward zero spills.

 The program's genesis was to provide leadership and coordination to assess and resolve spill threats to the state's treasured waters.
 Significant progress has been made through traditional prevention activities that emphasize vessel and facility inspections, technical assistance, regulation and inspection of high-risk oil transfers.
-Key risk factors, such as poor maintenance, procedural error and judgment, crew fatigue, reduced situational awareness (includes crewing standards), equipment failure, and the lack of adequate company operating procedures and policies play a prominent role in marine incidents.
+Key risk factors, such as poor maintenance, procedural error and judgment, crew fatique, reduced situational awareness (includes crewing standards), equipment failure, and the lack of adequate company operating procedures and policies play a prominent role in marine incidents.